LTKers/pearl-lab-software-dev/README.md

 built in unity

-The purpose of this repository is to develop modern tools for computer vision To learn more about Pearl Lab, Bootle Blast's minigames, and in game lore, click [here]([url](https://hollandbloorview.ca/research-education/bloorview-research-institute/research-centres-labs/pearl-lab)).
+The purpose of this repository is to develop modern tools for computer vision To learn more about Pearl Lab, Bootle Blast's minigames, and in game lore, click [here](https://hollandbloorview.ca/research-education/bloorview-research-institute/research-centres-labs/pearl-lab).

+## License

+This project is licensed under the [MIT License](LICENSE).